aleksiej-ostrowski/stegano/README.md

-# stegano
-This is a science experiment
+# This is a steganographic science experiment to combine two videos.

+Acceptor-video:

+Donor-video:

+Result: